pradeepr0/fstrace/README.md

 A tool for intercepting and logging files accessed by a process

-`fstrace` sets up a FUSE (Filesystem in user space) mirror of the directory it is invoked in.
+`fstrace` sets up a FUSE (Filesystem in user space) mirror of the entire rooted filesystem at `/`.
 It then spawns the specified command with in the mirrored FUSE filesystem.
-As a result, relative file paths accessed by the (sub-)command go through the mirrored FUSE filesystem and can thus be intercepted and logged.
+As a result, relative file paths accessed by the (sub-)command go through the mirrored FUSE filesystem and can be intercepted and logged.

-The intercepted file accesses are written out to `/tmp/__introfs__.log`

 Building from source